Zhu Xiao-Mei: 1985: Move to Paris

-"80s-90s" Golden Years: the Big Takeoff
+1980s until today: Golden Years and recent activity

-Without an agent's proper promotion, she still managed to make her impact in the classical music circle one step at a time, focusing her interest on a handful of composers of whom she was particularly fond.
-During her takeoff years playing piano in Paris, every single one of her recitals was sold out.
+Without an agent's promotion, she managed to make her impact in the classical music circle, focusing her interest on a handful of composers of whom she was particularly fond.
+During these years playing piano in Paris, every single one of her recitals was sold out.
 Then she started to go on tours in Europe, North America, South America, Asia, and even Australia.